Predictions for the Leptonic Dirac CP-Violating Phase

 \section{Abstract}

-We explore the theoretical constraints on the observable parameters of neutrino mixing on predictions for the leptonic Dirac CP-violating phase within a class of theoretical models that include a single source of CP violation due to charged lepton corrections.
-As a means to enforce unitarity of the lepton mixing matrix, we assume specific {\it ansatzes} for the probability distributions of the continuous input parameters and calculate the distributions of the observable lepton mixing parameters.
-The approach guarantees that a physically meaningful prediction for the most likely values for the leptonic Dirac CP-violating phase within these simple scenarios is automatically obtained.
+We explore the theoretical constraints on the observable parameters of neutrino mixing on predictions for the leptonic Dirac CP-violating phase within a well-studied class of simple theoretical models that includes a single source of CP violation due to charged lepton corrections.
+The approach guarantees that a physically meaningful prediction for the most likely values for the leptonic Dirac CP-violating phase is obtained.